pelican-plugins/graphviz/README.md

 Alternatives
 ------------

 An alternative to this plugin is the [Graphviz tag][] provided by the [Liquid Tags plugin][], which differs from this plugin in several respects.
 First, the Liquid Tags version uses the syntax `{% graphviz { <program> […] } %}`, while the graphviz plugin uses the Markdown extension syntax `..graphviz <program> […]`.
-Regarding the rendered output, the differences are:
+The differences in the rendered output are:

-- Both plugins output an element with `class="graphviz"`.
+- Both plugins output an element with the attribute `class="graphviz"`.
 However, only the graphviz plugin allows you to change the class name via a configuration variable (`GRAPHVIZ_IMAGE_CLASS`).
-- Liquid Tags encodes the image as `src="data:image/png;base64,[…]"`, while the graphviz plugin encodes it as `src="data:image/svg+xml;base64,[…]"`.
+- Liquid Tags encodes the image as `src="data:image/png;base64,[…]"`, whereas the graphviz plugin encodes it as `src="data:image/svg+xml;base64,[…]"`.
 This has two impacts.
 First, the size of the HTML code produced by the graphviz plugin is much smaller.
 For example, the Base64 string for the graphviz code `digraph graphname {a -> b -> c; b -> d;}` is four times smaller.
-Second, the Liquid Tags version generates a raster image file, whereas the graphviz plugin produces a vector image that can be zoomed without image quality loss.
+Second, the Liquid Tags version generates a raster image file, whereas the graphviz plugin produces a vector image that can be zoomed in on without losing image quality.
 - Liquid Tags outputs the Graphviz image inside a `<span>`, whereas the graphviz plugin offers a choice for the container element.

 [Graphviz tag]: https://github.com/pelican-plugins/liquid-tags/blob/main/pelican/plugins/liquid_tags/graphviz.py